NJ 'Werewolf' Killer To Be Released From VA Mental Institution

 “Anyone that’s capable of doing that is capable of doing that again,” Jackson's friend Sarah Bryen told NBC4.

-Bhasin drove from his New Jersey home on July 13, 2018, to the Four Seasons Hotel in Georgetown, but the staff kicked him out for behaving strangely in the lobby.
+Bhasin drove from his New Jersey home on July 13, 2018, to the Four Seasons Hotel in Georgetown, but the staff kicked him out for behaving strangely in the lobby, the Washington Post reported.
 He then made his way to Old Town Alexandria where he saw Jackson and followed him to the store where he worked.
 The two had never met before.

 When Jackson confronted him, Bhasin struck.
 He stabbed the 65-year-old 53 times with a box cutter and gouged out his eyes, reports from the trial said.

 Five doctors diagnosed Bhasin with bipolar disorder with psychotic features in the lead up to his first trial.
-That ended in a mistrial when the jury couldn't return a verdict.
+That ended in a mistrial when the jury couldn't return a verdict, reports said.
 During his second trial, Bhasin pleaded not guilty by reason of insanity.

 A psychiatrist hired by the state agreed with the defense's doctors: Bhasin was clinically insane when he killed Jackson.
 A judge committed him to Northern Virginia Mental Health Institute for treatment.